-In One Identity Manager, modifications to employee properties are forwarded to the associated user accounts and subsequently provisioned in Active Directory.
-In certain circumstances, it may be necessary to forward user account modifications in Active Directory to employee properties in One Identity Manager.
+In One Identity Manager, modifications to employee properties are forwarded to the associated user accounts and subsequently provisioned in the target system.
+In certain circumstances, it may be necessary to forward user account modifications in the target system to employee properties in One Identity Manager.

-During testing, user accounts from Active Directory are only read into One Identity Manager and employees created.
+During testing, user accounts from the target system are only read into One Identity Manager and employees created.
 User account administration (creating, modifying, and deleting) should be done later through One Identity Manager.
-During testing, user accounts are modified further in Active Directory, which can lead to drifts in user account properties and employee properties.
-Due to this, user account modifications loaded on resynchronization should be temporarily published to employees who are
+During testing, user accounts are modified further in the target system, which can lead to drifts in user account properties and employee properties.
+Due to this, user account modifications loaded on resynchronization should be temporarily published to employees who are already created.

-One Identity Manager 8.2 Administration Guide for Connecting to Active Directory already created.
 This means data is not lost when user account administration is put into effect through One Identity Manager.